 The launch monitor market in 2026 is better than it has ever been for recreational golfers.
 At 54, with eight months of real garage data behind this guide, I can tell you that the right one changes your practice.
 The wrong one joins the pile of expensive gear that felt important at checkout.

-For most 40+ golfers, the Garmin R10 is where to start.
+For most recreational golfers over 40, the Garmin R10 is where to start.
 It’s fast, it’s accurate enough, and you’ll actually use it.
-If fixing a specific fault : especially a slice : is your goal this season, move up to the Rapsodo MLM2PRO.
+If fixing a specific fault — especially a slice — is your goal this season, move up to the Rapsodo MLM2PRO.
 If you’re building a real home simulator, SkyTrak earns every dollar of its price tag.
+And if you need a unit that works in both your garage and at the range, the Mevo Gen2 solves that problem cleanly.

-And if you’ve already decided on the Garmin R10, our complete Garmin R10 review covers every detail : including the accuracy results by swing speed, the app limitations, and exactly what to expect in your first 30 sessions.
+And if you’ve already decided on the Garmin R10, the complete Garmin R10 review covers every detail — including accuracy results by swing speed, app limitations, and exactly what to expect in your first 30 sessions.